Wisdom Teeth Removal in Davison, MI

 If you live in Davison, MI, and you need to undergo wisdom teeth removal, Greater Michigan Oral Surgeons & Dental Implant Center is happy to treat you.
-Not everybody knows they need to have their wisdom teeth removed, or even knows what wisdom teeth are and how they can affect your oral health.
 Wisdom teeth are the third molars and final adult teeth to grow in the mouth.
 Most people have four wisdom teeth, though it’s possible to have more or less.

-When a mouth is too small to hold wisdom teeth, they grow in incorrectly and threaten your overall health.
-Because this is the case for the average person, wisdom teeth removal is an extremely common procedure.
-Our oral surgeons are experts at extracting wisdom teeth and have years of experience treating patients from the Davison, MI, community.
+When a mouth is too small to hold wisdom teeth, they grow incorrectly and threaten your overall health.
+Because this is the case for the average person, wisdom teeth removal is a common procedure.
+Our oral surgeons are experts at extracting wisdom teeth and have years of experience treating patients in the Davison, MI, community.
 It’s important to visit our office for early wisdom teeth removal to avoid the possibility of infection, tooth misalignment, cysts, tumors, and other issues caused by wisdom teeth growth.

 Initial Appointment for Wisdom Teeth Removal

 Your consultation appointment is the first step in undergoing wisdom teeth removal.
 Before developing your treatment, it’s important that our oral surgeons get a good look at your condition and the position of your wisdom teeth.
 Once they have reviewed your X-rays, any 3D scans, and your health history, they will be able to develop a personalized treatment plan for removal.